rsdoiel/antenna/planet.md

 ---

-## Dáil due to vote on Sinn Féin's Israeli bonds bill
+## Two Govt-supporting TDs back SF bill on Israeli bonds

 date: 2025-05-28, from: RTÉ News

-TDs are due to vote on a Sinn Féin bill which seeks to prevent the Central Bank from having any involvement with Israeli bonds.
+A Sinn Féin bill that would have prevented the Irish Central Bank from approving the prospectus which allows Israel to sell bonds in the EU has been defeated in a Dáil vote, despite receiving the backing of two Government-supporting TDs.

 <br>